Project Name

 Embedding and evidencing the Transversal Skills to thrive

 With more frequent career mobility, transversal skills are those that can be used across a wide variety of work situations and are vital to graduate success.
 Through a process of unprecedented collaboration, DCU Futures has architected a unique Transversal Skills Competence Framework, ensuring that these skills are embedded in a rigorous and transparent way across programmes.
-As part of this, all students undertake an innovative module on Data Literacy and Analytics, and can study seven different languages at varying levels.
+As part of this, all students undertake an innovative module on Data Literacy and Analytics, and can study five different languages at varying levels.

 Highlight interesting collaborations / partnerships